Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 A negative value indicates an inverse association, meaning coffee consumption is associated with a decrease in telomere length.

-A 95% confidence interval shows the range of plausible values for the effect. - n: The number of cups of coffee consumed.
+A 95% confidence interval shows the plausible range of values for the effect.
+When the confidence interval crosses zero, the result is not statistically significant. - n: The number of cups of coffee consumed.

-- p: A statistical p-value, used to assess the significance of the effect.
+- p: The statistical p-value, used to assess the significance of the effect.

 Table rows: